-- Yes, EE’s network works in the USA, but the country is not included in base inclusive roaming.
-You’ll need a ‘Further Roaming Pass’ add-on, if you wish to use your allowance without any extra cost.
+Yes, EE’s network works in the USA, but the country is not included in base inclusive roaming.
+You’ll need the ‘Further Roaming Pass’ add-on, if you wish to use your allowance without any extra cost.

 Does EE have an app?

 Yes, EE does have an app and it’s called My EE.
 It’s a handy app and will improve your EE experience for sure.